josephluck/stately/README.md

 Mutators receive the latest state as the first argument, and can define any number of additional arguments.
 State is automatically typed.

 When mutators are called, any subscribers that have been added are called with the previous state and the updated state.
+Mutators can't replace the entire state, see [replacing entire state](#replacing-entire-state) for how to do that.

 ```typescript
 /**